-efficiency, and hold an inclusive process.
-Their scope should include supporting subcommittee work-(see below).

-- Initial Retreat: We recommend that the Commission hold an initial, at least half-day, retreat to allow the commissioners to get to know one another and understand each other's expertise and interests.
-This will help the Commission to be intentional about its own culture.
-We recommend that the retreat be facilitated by the Chairs and the facilitator (see below) and that the Commission use this as a way to "onboard" the Commissioners.
-We urge that the following topics be covered at the retreat. - The scope of the Charter - o The Role of the Commission as a whole and of each commissioner - History and demographics of the County - o Equity and inclusion Basics - Decision-making procedures - If the Commission is planning to use Robert's Rules of Order, we recommend a training in that vocabulary and process. - Consider introducing a racial equity decision-making toolkit - An overview of the process for developing the report (the Chairs and consultant should prepare a recommendation, including firm timelines, for the Commission's review) - An overview of the decisions that take place once the Commission Report is complete - A review of this document, along with Advice from a previous Commissioner as a guest speaker - Subcommittees: BreakWe recommend that the Commission break into topic-based subcommittees early in the process.
-Have Those subcommittees should meet with relevant stakeholders to gather specific input for charter amendments.
-Develop Committee members can serve as liaison/mentor to provide those stakeholders with information, materials, and the tools to engage.
-The subcommittees would then be responsible to develop proposed charter amendments within those subcommittees so that Commission feedback can be provided on a along with written draft, rather than a verbal proposal.
-Check in with the full Commission regularly throughout the subcommittee process to ensure broad support rationale, which would then become the pieces of the report.
-Those proposals would be brought to the Commission for its approval or rejection. - Amendment Topics and Decisions: Establish a clear brainstorming, winnowing, and decisionmaking process.
-Refrain from revisiting topics once the Commission has made a decision. - Roles and Responsibilities: Distinguish the roles and relationship between the We recommend that the Commission Chairs, Commissioner, County staff, and the facilitator develop job descriptions for the Chairs, the Commissioners, and the consultant early on.
-In addition, we recommend that a written description of the role of Executive and Council staff be developed by those staff members and provided to the commission early on as well. - Compensation of Commissioners: ReimburseWe recommendation that the Commission reimburse Commissioners for travel mileage and consider a stipend to compensate
+- Role of Chairs.
+We recommend that the role of chair be clearly described in a job description before the appointment is made. - Resources: We recommend that the Commission understand the resources available to it, including its budget allocation and make active decisions, through its Chair(s), about how to expend those resources in order to be most effective. - Facilitator: We recommend that the Commission bring in a facilitator, ideally with public engagement experience, at the beginning of the process to help develop structure and hold an inclusive process.
+Their scope should include supporting subcommittee work (see below). - Initial Retreat: We recommend that the Commission hold an initial, at least half-day, retreat to allow the commissioners to get to know one another and understand each other's expertise and interests.
+This will help the Commission to be intentional about its own culture. .We recommend that the retreat be facilitated by the Chairs and the facilitator (see below) and that the Commission use this as a way to "onboard" the Commissioners.
+We urge that the following topics be covered at the retreat. - The scope of the Charter - The Role of the Commission as a whole and of each commissioner - History and demographics of the County - Equity and inclusion Basics - Decision-making procedures - If the Commission is planning to use Robert's Rules of Order, we recommend a training in that vocabulary and process. - Consider introducing a racial equity decision-making toolkit - An overview of the process for developing the report (the Chairs and consultant should prepare a recommendation, including firm timelines, for the Commission's review) - An overview of the decisions that take place once the Commission Report is complete - A review of this document, along with Advice from a previous Commissioner as a guest speaker - Subcommittees: We recommend that the Commission break into topic-based subcommittees early in the process.
+Those subcommittees should meet with relevant stakeholders to gather specific input for charter amendments.
+Committee members can serve as liaison/mentor to provide those stakeholders with information, materials, and the tools to engage.
+The subcommittees would then be responsible to develop proposed charter amendments along with written rationale, which would then become the pieces of the report.
+Those proposals would be brought to the Commission for its approval or rejection. - Roles and Responsibilities: We recommend that the Commission Chairs and facilitator develop job descriptions for the Chairs, the Commissioners, and the consultant early on.
+In addition, we recommend that a written description of the role of Executive and Council staff be developed by those staff members and provided to the commission early on as well.